r-eifler/enhsp-xaip/README.md

 java -jar dist/PPMaJal2.jar -o <domain_file> -f <problem_file> -h <configuration> -s <search-strategy> -gw <weight for the g-values> -hw <weight for the h-values> -break_ties <larger_g, smaller_g, arbitrary>

-In particular the -h can be configured with
+In particular the -h accepts the following parameters

 - 1, to get h_add
 - 3, to get h_max
 - 112, to get Additive Interval Based Relaxation (as for ECAI 2016 paper)
-- exp_gc, experimental version of something which is similar to h^m
+- exp_gc, experimental version of something which is similar to h^m relaxation
-- op_counting, experimental version which supports operator counting constraints

-The SMT Planner can be downloaded from [Here](https://bitbucket.org/enricode/springroll-smt-hybrid-planner)

-## DependenciesThe SMT Planner can be downloaded from [Here](https://bitbucket.org/enricode/springroll-smt-hybrid-planner)

-The library depends o n a number of other libs and for some of the facilities it also depends on....